VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

     this will directly execute the file ( server will start running)

     2) npx tsc
-    this will create a dist foler , inside that folder we will be having all the ts->js compiled files
+    this will create a dist folder , inside that folder we will be having all the ts->js compiled files
     ex: server.js file will be there (with type checking) node dist/server.js ( now we can run this file)